LitoMore/computer-science-notes/the-swift-programming-language/README.md

 - Properties can have a getter and as setter.
 The new value has implicit name `newValue`.
 - If you don't need to compute the property but still need to provide code that is run before and after setting a new value, use `willSet` and `didSet`.

+#### Enumerations and Structures

+By default, Swift assigns the raw values starting at zero and incrementing by one each time, but you can change this behavior by explicitly specifying values.

+Use the `init?(rawValue:)` initializer to make an instance of an enumeration from a raw value.

+If an enumeration has raw values, those values are determined as part of the declaration, which means every instance of a particular enumeration case always has the same raw value.

+Use `struct` to create a strucure.
+Structures support many of the same behaviors as classes, including methods and initializers.

+#### Protocols and Extensions

+Classes, enumerations, and structs can all adopts protocols.

+The declaration of `SimpleClass` doesn't need any of its methods marked as mutating because methods on a class can always modify the class.

+Use `extension` to add functionality to an existing type, such as new methods and computed properties.

+You can use a protocol name just like any other named type.

+#### Error Handling

+Use `throw` to throw an error and `throws` to mark a function that can throw an error.

+You can provide multiple `catch` blocks that handle specific errors.

+Another way to handle errors is to use `try?` to convert the result to an optional.

+Use `defer` to write a block of code that is executed after all other code in the function, just before the function returns.

+#### Generics

+You can make generic forms of functions and methods, as well as classes, enumerations, and structures.

+Use `where` right before the body to specify a list of requirements.